 “Only those who prepare themselves will meet a prosperous future” is KOSPO’s philosophy; one that well aligns with South Korea’s “Green New Deal”: a transition from fossil fuels, development of a hydrogen economy, and expansion of renewables, all aiming at carbon-neutrality by 2050.

-Complementing the turbines is GE’s DLN 2.6e combustion system with advanced premixing.
+Complementing the turbine is GE’s DLN 2.6e combustion system with advanced premixing.
 This adds fuel flexibility and performance, also empowering KOSPO to lower NOx emissions at its Shinsejong Combined Cycle Power Plant in Nuri-ri, Yeongi-myon, Sejong Multifunctional Administrative City.